fe80Grau/ytdlp2STRM/README.md

 ```
 * EDIT channel_list.example.json with your channels names (you can see channel name (or ID or USER)  after first / (slash) in youtube channel URL).
 Save it as channel_list.json (delete .example sufix).
 * Edit config.json [and ytdlp2strm.service with your preferences and copy ytdlp2strm.service to /etc/systemd/system]*Between brackets only Linux.
+* I'm testing SponsorBlock.
+Requieres ffmpeg custom build from yt-dlp. https://github.com/yt-dlp/FFmpeg-Builds#ffmpeg-static-auto-builds (Download your version Linux x64 or LinuxARM64, Windows x64 or Windows x86), extract an replace binaries in bin folder in your system.
+Normaly ffmpeg, ffprobe and ffplay binaries are installed in /usr/bin/ , back up orginials before replace.
+* SponsorBlock is disabled by default in config.json
+* SponsorBlock categories: sponsor, intro, outro, selfpromo, preview, filler, interaction, music_offtopic, poi_highlight, chapter, all.
+By default is setted sponsor.
 ```console
 sudo cp ytdlp2strm.service /etc/systemd/system/ytdlp2strm.service
 ```